-- 1 4 mm (3/16 inch) - Attach monogramming foot "N".
+1 4 mm (3/16 inch)

-- Select stitch . - A Sew along the center of the unfrayed section.
+- Select stitch . - 4 Sew along the center of the unfrayed section.

 Decorative sewing

 This section provides instructions on sewing character stitches and decorative stitches as well as on adjusting and editing them.
 In addition, it describes how to use MY CUSTOM STITCH, which allows you to create original stitch patterns.